MyEtherWallet/knowledge-base-v3/src/content/security/ethereum-two-people-same-private-key.md

 ---

-Here is a bit of helpful perspective on that number: the estimated age of the universe is about 4.32 x 1017 seconds.
-The number of possible addresses is on the order of 1049 .
+The estimated age of the universe is about 4.32 x 1017 seconds.
 In order to use up half of the possible addresses in 4.32 x 1017 seconds, you would need to make approx 1.6 x 1031 addresses per second.
 That's 16 nonillion addresses.
 Per second.
 For the entire life of the universe so far.
 That's to use up half of the addresses.

 Even if the blockchain is in active, vigorous use for the next ten thousand years, the chances of a duplicate private key are stochastically zero.